deshabhakt/Projects/Data-Analytics-And-Machine-Learning/DA-Co-Authorship_Network_analysis_using_scopus_database/Readme.txt

-﻿ The task is to create and analyze Co-Authorship network using Scopus or Web of science databases.
+﻿The task is to create and analyze Co-Authorship network using Scopus or Web of science databases.

 For a selected keyword or a combination of key words (List of keywords are given below),